bjpfox/co2-tracker/README.md

 ### Extensions
 If time I may add some of the following:
+* Ability to export data as csv file
 * Ability to share results with friends/family
 * Comparison / benchmarking against others
 * Interface with an external API - if it makes sense, e.g. carbon offsets
 * Store images using AWS S3
 * Add some JS, e.g. form validation
+* Ability to import data from csv

 ### Challenges